-- A positive climate that promotes reward and praise rather than sanctions
+A positive climate that promotes reward and praise rather than sanctions

-- The support that staff give to students and to each other
+The support that staff give to students and to each other

-- Examples set by staff in displaying good relationships and communication with students
+Examples set by staff in displaying good relationships and communication with students

-- A colourful, inspiring and modern environment in and around the Academy
+A colourful, inspiring and modern environment in and around the Academy

-- A heightened sense of community cohesion, where students are ambassadors for the Academy
+A heightened sense of community cohesion, where students are ambassadors for the Academy

-- Interesting and well-planned lessons that cater for individual needs
+Interesting and well-planned lessons that cater for individual needs

 An integral part of the behaviour policy is to encourage a positive learning environment where students are rewarded for their efforts.
-The following ‘Charter of Rights’ and ‘Expectations for All’ sets out these expectations.

 At Halewood Academy staff are committed to providing a caring, friendly safe environment as reflected in the mission statement, “Quality, opportunity and success for all”.

 Bullying of any kind is unacceptable.
 If bullying does occur, all students should be able to tell and know that incidents will be dealt with promptly and effectively.
-The centre is a TELLING environment, which means anyone who believes bullying is happening is expected to tell staff.
+The academy is a TELLING environment, which means anyone who believes bullying is happening is expected to tell staff.
 The form tutor is the first point of contact to provide invaluable back up in supporting victims and in helping to resolve issues.